libsemigroups/libsemigroups_pybind11/CONTRIBUTING.rst

       - `Doctest blocks (Sphinx) <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#doctest-blocks>`__

 Inheritance
 ___________
-If the class you are binding inherits from another class, this should also be reflected in python.
+If the class you are binding inherits from another class, this should also be reflected in Python.
 This is done when creating the ``pybind11::class`` object by passing a template parameter for the class that is being inherited from.
 As an example, since the ``KnuthBendix`` class inherits from the ``CongruenceInterface`` class, the code for the bindings of the ``KnuthBendix``